mosra/m.css/doc/plugins/images.rst

     PLUGINS += ['m.htmlsanity', 'm.images']
     M_IMAGES_REQUIRE_ALT_TEXT = False

-To use the image grid feature (see below), in addition you need the `Pillow <https://pypi.python.org/pypi/Pillow>`_ library installed.
+To use the image grid feature and image/figure :rst:`:scale:` option (see below), in addition you need the `Pillow <https://pypi.python.org/pypi/Pillow>`_ library installed.
 Get it via ``pip`` or your distribution package manager:

 .. code:: sh